Toy Story 2: Buzz Lightyear to the Rescue: Gameplay

 The home console and computer version puts the player in control of Buzz Lightyear as he goes across fifteen levels (consisting of ten main levels and five boss levels) based on and inspired by locations from the film in order to rescue Woody.
 Buzz can attack enemies with a wrist laser, which can be charged up for additional power, and can also be aimed through a first-person viewpoint.
 Buzz also has a spin attack, which can be charged up into a continuous spin.
 Buzz is also able to extend his wings to perform a double jump, and can perform a foot stomp to activate switches.
 The player can pick up a laser power-up that gives Buzz a limited supply of powered up laser shots, as well as health-replenishing batteries and extra lives.

 The main aim of the game is to collect Pizza Planet tokens which are located throughout stages.
 Each level has 5 Pizza Planet tokens, which are each collected by completing different objectives, such as fighting a mini-boss, solving a puzzle for getting a secret token, completing a timed challenge or winning a race against another character, or helping a character find 5 of a certain object which are hidden throughout a level.
 Each level also has a number of coins placed throughout it, 50 of which can be collected and given to Hamm for a token.
 Certain objectives require the use of a special power-up that must first be unlocked in a certain level by retrieving one of Mr. Potato Head's missing body parts.
 Power-ups include a barrier that protects Buzz from damage, rocket boots that launch him at high speeds, a disk launcher that homes in on enemies, a grappling hook for climbing up high ledges, and hover boots for floating up to high places.
 While only one Pizza Planet token is needed to clear a level, some levels require a certain number of tokens to unlock.
 With the exception of the Nintendo 64 version, progressing through each level unlocks FMV clips of scenes taken from the film.
 The Nintendo 64 version instead features screenshots from the film accompanied by text, shown in between levels, due to storage limitations of the Nintendo 64 cartridge.

-Plot
+Story

 The game's plot is relative to the Toy Story 2 film, and begins at Andy's house as Al McWhiggin steals Woody from the family's yard sale.
 Buzz Lightyear, Hamm, Rex, Slinky, and Mr. Potato Head venture out to find and rescue Woody.
 After leaving Andy's house, the toys enter the neighborhood in which Andy lives, then proceed to Al's Toy Barn, the penthouse where Al lives and finally the airport terminal and tarmac where the movie ends.
 Stinky Pete (a.k.a. the Prospector) appears as the game's final boss along with two of his in-game henchmen.